We have the kitchen appliances you need for maintaining a diet that's healthy, balanced – and enjoyable.

 Make nutritious smoothies and warm berry compotes to add to cereals with the Tefal Ultrablend Cook.
 Lactose intolerant or on a plant-based diet?
 You can also make your own almond or soya milk.

 6. Prepare meals from scratch

 Try to cook more meals using fresh ingredients.
 Cooking from scratch allows you to control exactly what does and doesn't go into your food.

 Make pasta sauces that are low on salt, curries with the leanest turkey, cottage pie with low-fat steak mince and potatoes mashed with semi-skimmed milk or a low fat spread rather than butter and cream.

 Top tip: For convenience, make meals from scratch in a pressure cooker – a fast version of a slow cooker.
 Whip up something for dinner and tomorrow’s lunch in advance.

 Try the Pressure King Pro Digital Pressure Cooker.
-It’s ideal for busy lifestyles as you can braise, stew and batch cook in minutes rather than hours.
+It’s ideal for busy lifestyles - you can braise, stew and batch cook in minutes rather than hours.
 The pressurised steam locks in nutrients so your meals are also healthier than with conventional cooking.